Fliplet/fliplet-cli/docs/components/Definition.md

 });
 ```

-You can use the following references when describing the behaviour of your component:
+You can use the following references when describing the behavior of your component:

 ```json
 {